cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ### Communication methods documented

-Movethe information from the [Triage][etcdio-triage] doc section into the repo itself, with pointers from the documentation Developer and Operations guides.
+Move the information from the [Triage][etcdio-triage] doc section into the repo itself, with pointers from the documentation Troubleshooting guide.

 ### Beginner friendly issue backlog